-This eclipses the fact that in order to perform physics we identify observable objects with special mathematical reps, and we map their (transformation) behaviour to reps having finite dimension only\footnote{i.e. the reps depend on a finite number of parameters only!}.
-The same holds for well-established projective concepts like polarity, conjugation and duality whose interpretations when associated with physical objects are often messed up by a generalization to arbitrary dimensions although one is -- at least sometimes -- still able to define a similar formal calculus and perform some calculations 'for arbitrary dimension $n$'.
+This eclipses the fact that in order to perform physics, we identify observable objects with special mathematical reps, and we map their (transformation) behaviour to reps having finite dimension only\footnote{i.e. the reps depend on a finite number of parameters only!}.
+The same holds for well-established projective concepts like polarity and duality whose interpretations, when associated with physical objects, are often messed up by a generalization to arbitrary dimensions although one is -- at least sometimes -- still able to define a similar formal calculus and calculate 'for arbitrary dimension $n$'.
 It should be mentioned here that it is often the background of projective (or incidence) geometry within its application and usefulness for logic (see e.g. \cite{enriques:1903} with respect to 'abstract geometry', there especially appendix II) which still provides the helpful axiomatic background.

 Here, we restrict our discussion to $\mathbb{R}^{3}$ where we have 3- or 4-dimensional (linear) point reps, dependent on whether we use inhomogeneous or homogeneous/projective coordinates.
-With this coordinate interpretation already the line reps may have 'dimension' 4, 5 or 6 \cite{plueckerNG:1868}, and we know from the very beginning of projective geometry, from duality, from the projective construction of objects (e.g. conic sections) or more general from synthetic geometry that we can switch from using orders to using classes and thus interrelating dimensions.
-So using $P^{3}$ as well as simple and well-known geometric objects, we are far from using only 3- or 4-dim reps to describe space-time objects and behaviour, and we find much more symmetry structure than simple transformation groups like SO(3) or the Poincar\'{e} group only \cite{dahm:GOL}.
+By means of this coordinate interpretation, already the line reps may have 'dimension' 4, 5 or 6 \cite{plueckerNG:1868}, and we know from the very beginning of projective geometry, from duality, from the projective construction of objects (e.g.~conic sections), or more general from synthetic geometry, that we can switch from using orders to using classes, thus interrelating dimensions.
+So using $P^{3}$ as well as simple and well-known geometric objects, we are far from using only 3- or 4-dim reps to describe space-time objects and behaviour, and we find -- even on real spaces -- much more symmetry structure than simple transformation groups like SO(3) or the Poincar\'{e} group only \cite{dahm:GOL}.